 A haven for nature enthusiasts and adventurers, the Dzouku Valley is tucked away in the serene land of Nagaland.
 This quaint valley is covered in a blanket of wild and beautiful flowers during the summer, giving it the name the ‘Valley of Flowers’.
 The valley is also a fantastic spot to set up a camp with your friends and relax under a sky full of stars.
 So, if that’s something you love to do, you know where to head.

 A magnificent glacial lake in Sikkim, the Tsomgo Lake is at an elevation of 3700 meters above sea level.
 The lake freezes during the winters but thaws back during the summer.
-With an average temperature of 20-22 degrees, it is definitely one of the cool and peaceful places to visit once the summer heat kicks in.
+With an average temperature of 20-22 degrees, it is definitely one of the cool and peaceful places in North East to visit once the summer heat kicks in.